luatnc87/streaming-analytics-with-risingwave-and-dbt/README.md

 ```

 ### Define materialized views and query the results
-In this tutorial, we will create a materialized view that counts how many times a thread was clicked on over a day.
+Finally, we will create some analytics models.
+In this guide, we will create a materialized view that counts the number of times a thread was clicked on over a day.

-First, the tumble() function will map each event into a 10-minute window to create an intermediary table t, where the events will be aggregated on target_id and window_time to get the number of clicks for each thread.
-The events will also be filtered by target_type and behavior_type.
+First, the `tumble()` function will map each event into a 10-minute window to create an intermediary `table t`, where the events will be aggregated on `target_id` and `window_time` to get the number of clicks for each thread.
+The events will also be filtered by `target_type` and `behavior_type`.

-Next, the hop() function will create 24-hour time windows every 10 minutes.
+Next, the `hop()` function will create `24-hour` time windows every `10 minutes`.
 Each event will be mapped to corresponding windows.
-Finally, they will be grouped by target_id and window_time to calculate the total number of clicks of each thread within 24 hours.
+Finally, they will be grouped by `target_id` and `window_time` to calculate the total number of clicks of each thread within `24 hours`.

-The model should be like this:
+The content of the model should be like this:
 ```sql

 {{ config(materialized='materializedview') }}

 WITH t AS (